Rachel Ruamy (Long) Pritts was born on April 11, 1860 in Confluence, Somerset County, PA, the daughter of George and Elizabeth (Minerd) Long.

 Ida survived her husband by nearly a quarter of a century.
 She died at the age of 100 on Christmas Eve 1988.
 At the time of her passing, she had five grandchildren, 11 great-grandchildren and seven great-great grandchildren.

-Grandson Kenneth W. Prinkey (1915-1980) was born in 1915.
+Son Kenneth W. Prinkey (1915-1980) was born in 1915.
 He was married to a distant cousin, Kathryn Snyder (1914-1989), the daughter of Norman and Jennie (Enos) Snyder.
 Kathryn was church clerk and pianist for the Poplar Run Church of God.
-She also was a Sunday School teacher and missionary band leader,” said the Connellsville Daily Courier.”
-Kenneth died while driving his car in October 1980, when he “drove off the road after suffering an apparent heart attack and struck a tractor trailer parked in the Mastowski and Fullem Lumber Company driveway, near Normalville,” reported the Courier.
-She survived her husband by nine years, and passed away in 1989.
+She also was a Sunday School teacher and missionary band leader, said the Connellsville Daily Courier.
+Kenneth died while operating his automobile in October 1980, when he “drove off the road after suffering an apparent heart attack and struck a tractor trailer parked in the Mastowski and Fullem Lumber Company driveway, near Normalville,” reported the Courier.
+Kathryn survived her husband by nine years, and passed away in 1989.
 They rest for eternity in Normalville Cemetery.

 ~ Daughter Hannah (Pritts) Prinkey ~